sayes2x/interview-react2/README.md

 I also wrote a blog article describing how to [create accurate JavaScript timer functions](https://medium.com/@sayes2x/creating-an-accurate-javascript-timer-function-in-react-255f3f5cf50c).

 I enjoyed the opportunity to update this timer function to a React hook.
+I hope you like it.

+I deplyed [Task Timer](sayes2x-task-timer.netlify.com) if you would like to view it online.